 Mental health has become a huge topic of late and it’s amazing how more people are coming out to talk about it.
 Gone are the days where people would associate mental health issues with being crazy and that’s freeing.
 It’s definitely a step in the right direction.

 Anxiety and depression have crippled a lot of us.
 People may not like to admit it but in this day and age, a lot of people are dealing with these invincible monsters.
-A lot of people don’t realize that mental health is so sensitive that if not taken care of, affects our physical health which in worse cases, leads some people to self harm or death, which also affects the people who are related to the victims.
+A lot of people don’t realize that mental health is so sensitive that if not taken care of, affects our physical health which in worse cases, leads some people to self harm or death.

 Now, the reason why I started off this piece with this particular therapy simulation, was to help people like me, who find it really hard to share our problems with those closest to us, a chance or opportunity to seek help outside our comfort zones.
 Seeking professional help doesn’t make us weak and vulnerable it just proves that we actually care about our health.